jtlapp/typebox-validators/README.md

 6. Validate heterogeneous unions of objects that need not have any properties in common, yielding only errors for the matching member schema.
 Useful for branded types.
 7. Compile a TypeBox schema on its first use, subsequently using the cached compilation (lazy compilation).
 8. Report all validation errors within a single string, such as for debugging purposes.

+_Note: This library has only been tested on Node, not yet in browsers._

 ## Installation